verb (crams, cramming, crammed)

 - My friends had invited me on a drive so we all crammed in the car and set off.

-- 2 [no object] Study intensively over a short period of time just before an examination: lectures were called off so students could cram for finalsMore example sentences
+- 2 [no object] Study intensively over a short period of time just before an examination: lectures were called off so students could cram for the semester finalsMore example sentences

 - It was their final year of university and all the students were beginning to cram for final examinations.